 The performers were Missin' Tackle, singing 'When this lousy war is over', John Miles read 'The Sendoff' by Wilfred Owen, Cecilia Kean read 'Tribute to the Millions', bugler, Chris Neary played 'The Last Post' and folk singer Maggie Duffy performed her own composition, 'Armistice Hymn'.

 Robbie Robinson, Brixham's military historian, lit the Beacon for Brixham, assisted by Chris Lomas as Fire Marshall.

 Over 200 people attended the event, including MP Sarah Wollaston and Torbay Deputy Mayor, Derek Mills, with many commentating on how moving the commemoration had been.

-Aftere the event BATS Board Members spend a considerable time seeking a suitable permanent home in Brixham for the Beacon.
-Unfortunately this proved very difficult because of safeguarding against vandalism, not being allowed to put it on any of the Horseshoe Bats nocturnal routes and opposition from local residents to it being sited in the Bonsey Rose Garden on North Furzeham Road, the only possible feasible site.
+After the event BATS Board Members spend a considerable time seeking a suitable permanent home in Brixham for the Beacon.
+Unfortunately this proved very difficult because of safeguarding against vandalism, not being allowed to put it on any of the Horseshoe Bats nocturnal routes and opposition from local residents to it being sited in the Bonsey Rose Garden on North Furzeham Road, the only feasible site within the town.

-Hoever, the Beacon was offered a home at Lupton House, to become the centrepiece of a new meditation walk to be created in Spring 2020.
+However, the Beacon was offered a home at Lupton House, to become the centrepiece of a new meditation walk to be created in Spring 2021.
 A condition of the relocation was that the Beacon must be available for local groups to use for any national commemoration events or chains of light.
-Any local group interested is advised to contact the Lupton Trust.
+Any local group interested in using The Beacon is advised to contact the Lupton Trust.